jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 > CURIOSITY: This notebook is a [Convolutional Neural Network Image classifier](https://en.wikipedia.org/wiki/Convolutional_neural_network).

-When the application is running you will have to do:
+When the application is running your tasks will be:

 * You will have to train the model with a preloaded set of photos included in the notebook for the sake of simplicity.